pytorch/pytorch/docs/source/export.programming_model.rst

 torch.export Programming Model
 ==============================

-This document provides an introduction to the behavior and capabilities of :func:`torch.export.export`.
+This document aims to explain the behaviors and capabilities of :func:`torch.export.export`.
 It is intended to help build your intuition for how :func:`torch.export.export` handles code.